HamidSaffari/Adafruits_glcdfont_chars/README.md

 ![](/IMG_20200222_053426.jpg)

-note that char #10 is "\n" or newline character now for example if you want to print up-arrow symbole: tft.print((char)24);
+note that char #10 is "\n" or newline character. and char #13 is "\r" or carriage return. which both of them do not print anything but should counted. now for example if you want to print up-arrow symbol:

+tft.print((char)24);